coderedwood/git-gitlab-install-upgrade/Generate_SSL.md

 ```bash
 openssl req -new -sha256 -subj "/CN=<<servername>>" -key cert.key -out cert.csr
 ```
-__Optional__: Create a config file for the alternate names for the node for the cert
+__STEP 3__: Create a config file for the alternate names for the node for the cert
 ```bash
 echo "subjectAltName=DNS:<<DNSname>>,IP:<<serverip>>" >> extfile.cnf
 ```

-__STEP 3__: Sign the certificate using the private key and CSR
+__STEP 4__: Sign the certificate using the private key and CSR
 ```bash
 openssl x509 -req -days 3650 -in cert.csr -CA ca-cert.crt -CAkey ca-cert.key --extfile extfile.cnf -out cert.crt -CAcreateserial
 ```
 - Enter passphrase for the CA key you created to complete generating the cert

-__STEP 4__: Create the full certificate chain by chaining the self-signed cert with the CA cert into one file in the order listed.
+__STEP 5__: Create the full certificate chain by chaining the self-signed cert with the CA cert into one file in the order listed.
 ```bash
 echo cert.crt > ssl-cert.crt
 ```